crock-24/StockMarket-Option-Calculators/README.md

-# Stock market options calcultors
+# Stock market option calcultors

 The scripts in this repository were designed to help analyze various option techniques that can be used in the stock market